alerque/git-warp-time/README.md

 This utility is a more elegant solution.
 Running `git warp-time` after any clone, checkout, rebase, or similar operation will reset all the timestamps to when they were actually last touched by a commit.

-The result is portable.
+The result is project portability.
-I can clone the project on a new system and without any build state data except the existing output files the project known what it does and doesn't need to rebuild.
+I can clone the project on a new system and without any build state data except the existing output files the project knows what it does and doesn't need to rebuild.

 ## When not to use this